mhwasil/ldapauthenticator/README.md

 #### `LDAPAuthenticator.ldap_whitelist` ####

 LDAP whitelist of users that are allowed to log in to the hub.
 This requires `LDAPAuthenticator.check_account` to be enabled.
+If not set or empty, it will allow all users from `allowed_groups`.

 ```python
 c.LDAPAuthenticator.ldap_whitelist = {'staff-fb02'}